jeronkk/tp/docs/UserGuide.md

 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

+### Command History Navigation : arrow keys

+Use the up (↑) and down (↓) arrow keys to navigate your previously entered commands.

+* Pressing up (↑) cycles backward through your command history.

+* Pressing down (↓) cycles forward to more recent commands.

+* This helps quickly re-enter or modify past commands without retyping.

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._